PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 ![first_start](figs/pm-dungeon_start.png)

+*Note: We use randomly generated levels in our example, so you probably won't see the exact same level as in our illustrations.

 ## A look at the code

 Now, before we implement our hero we should understand how the sample project and its corresponding code is structured.